 Action Items: How You Can Increase Your Profit

 I mentioned before that plenty of lawyers think all they need is more phone calls.
 So they increase the budget to get them when it’s not necessary.

 - Remove any rating/review badges from your website.

-Tomorrow we’ll make your firm more efficient which will greatly increase profits.
-The efficiency step we take will simultaneously improve customer service (news flash – attorneys are known for bad customer service) which will also increase referrals.
+The efficiency step we take will simultaneously improve customer service (news flash – attorneys are notorious for bad customer service), which should also increase your referrals too.

 (Another great way to increase profit?
 Start implementing SEO for your website. )